Dr Sherri Tenpenny

 |People ignore words of caution and roll up their sleeves to get a flu shot.|

 Vaccination seems to hold a similar place.
 People ignore words of caution and roll up their sleeves to get a flu shot.
 It seems they think getting a vaccine is the same as taking a multivitamin, and equally as benign.
 But when serious adverse events occur, such as Guillain-Barre paralysis, a seizure disorder or even a death, a jolt of reality lays bare just how damaging a “simple vaccine” can be.

 The stranglehold of fear, perpetrated by those in white coats and by the medical bureaucrats in Washington DC who take their marching orders from pharma, is working hard to choke rationally thinking adults into submission.
-I get emails almost every day that say something like, “I bought your DVDs and your books…but I have a question: Should I get a flu shot?”
-WHAT?@!>!
+I get emails almost every day that say something like, “I bought your DVDs and your books…but I have a question: Should I get a flu shot?” [email protected]!>!
 My mouth drops.
 I have to clear my head and find a way to say, “No, you should not get the flu shot”, being cautious to keep my tone void of sarcasm.
 That may seem harsh, but in very turbulent times.
 Soft language and hand holding until people “get it” is becoming increasingly more difficult.

 Being in the business of waking people up to the hazards of vaccines certainly has its ups and downs.
 A recent “up” was the public policy debate held on November 10 at the University of Texas in Austin.
 Sponsored by the Libertarian Longhorns, the Texas College Republicans and a few other Texas health freedom groups, the discussion called, “Are Vaccine Mandates Good or Bad for Public Health?” was open to the general public.
 Interest in this timely topic was reflected by the standing-room only attendance of the meeting.